 If you follow me, you know that one of the most common Growth Habits of self-made millionaires is self-education.

-They focused their reading on self-help, biographies of successful people, history and industry-related material.
+My millionaires focused their reading on self-help, biographies of successful people, and career-related material.

 But, not everybody likes to do their learning by reading alone.